Skip to main content

 The following points describe how authenticators are assigned in IDaaS:

-• A user must have at least one authenticator to log in to IDaaS.
+• Users must have at least one authenticator to sign in to IDaaS.

-• Assigned tokens have a token state (either Active or Inactive).
-Only tokens in an Active state can be used for authentication.
+• Assigned tokens have a state of Active or Inactive.
+Only Active tokens can be used for authentication.

-• The resource rules for an application control which authenticators can be used to log in to an application.
+• Resource rules determine which authenticators can be used to sign in to an application.

-• Users created locally in IDaaS or through Active Directory (AD) sync can be automatically assigned an authenticator.
+• Users created locally in IDaaS or synchronized from Active Directory (AD) can be assigned authenticators automatically.

 note

-This section explains how to configure the global settings using the General page and how to configure authenticator policies.
-You can override the General settings for specific groups using the Group policies options.
+This section explains how to configure global settings on the General page and how to configure authenticator policies.
+To apply different settings for specific groups, use Group policies.

 Push transaction queuing